goauthentik/authentik/website/docs/applications/index.md

 slug: /applications
 ---

+Applications are the apps you want to use authentik to authenticate; every software application that you, your team, your company, your department uses and needs to log in to in order to do your work.

+Applications are used to configure and separate the authorization / access control and the appearance of the application in the **My applications** page.
+So when a user logs into authentik, they see a list of the applications that they are authorized to use.

-Applications in authentik are the other half of providers.
+Applications are the "other half" of providers.
 They typically exist in a 1-to-1 relationship; each application needs a provider and every provider can be used with one application.

 Applications can, however, use multiple providers to augment the functionality of the main provider.
 For more information, see [Backchannel providers](./manage_apps.md#backchannel-providers).

 Furthermore, the [RAC (Remote Access Control)](../providers/rac/index.md) feature uses a single application and a single provider, but multiple "endpoints".
 An endpoint defines each remote machine.

-Applications are used to configure and separate the authorization / access control and the appearance in the **My applications** page.

 ## Appearance